 Modified versions of this definition were included in the EU Council resolution (Council of the EU 2020) and in the final declaration of the 3rd EYWC.
 Combining these two definitions, the European youth work community of practice is: "a group of people, professional or non-professional, who share the same interests in resolving an issue, improving their skills, and learning from each other's experiences.
-The youth work community of practice of the European Union 2020), including "youth workers and youth leaders, youth work managers, project carriers, accredited and independent youth work organisations, trainers, researchers, educators of youth workers, local communities and municipalities, National Agencies for Erasmus+ Youth and the European Solidarity Corps, youth representations, young people, and policy makers at all levels of governance" (final declaration 2020).
+The youth work community of practice comprises stakeholders at all levels from local to European level" (Council of the European Union 2020), including "youth workers and youth leaders, youth work managers, project carriers, accredited and independent youth work organisations, trainers, researchers, educators of youth workers, local communities and municipalities, National Agencies for Erasmus+ Youth and the European Solidarity Corps, youth representations, young people, and policy makers at all levels of governance" (final declaration 2020).